Geoffrey Prime: Life

-Soviet spy
+Career

 As a train carrying Prime moved into West Berlin in 1968 he threw a message at a Soviet sentry guard, offering his services as a spy.
 He was subsequently contacted by the Soviets by the placing of a magnetic cylinder on the handle of his car.
 The cylinder contained instructions telling him to meet them at Friedrichstraße station, then in East Berlin.
 Prime met the KGB, the security agency of the Soviet Union, several times to prove his sincerity, and though he insisted he wished to work for them for ideological motives, they gave him money.
 Knowing that his RAF enlistment was to expire, the KGB successfully persuaded him to apply for a job at GCHQ in Cheltenham, and he returned to Britain.

 Invited by the KGB on a secret visit to Germany, Prime was given training in spycraft at Karlshorst, under constant supervision.
 From KGB officers he learnt the use of invisible inks, one-time pads, and microdots.
-He was also given a Minox camera to photograph sensitive documents and a briefcase with a hidden compartment.
-He was given the code name "Rowlands", and chose Austria as the location of all his future KGB meetings.
+He was given a Minox camera to photograph sensitive documents and a briefcase with a hidden compartment.
+He was given the code name "Rowlands" and chose Austria as the location of all his future KGB meetings.

 It was not typical for agents such as Prime to have meetings abroad with the KGB.
 Agents would typically be assigned a local handler to accompany them, but his method of contacting a Soviet soldier ensured that he was handled by the Third Directorate of the KGB.
-The Third Directorate handled military security within Soviet Army units, with the First Directorate of the KGB normally specialising in running espionage.
+The Third Directorate handled military security within Soviet Army units, with the First Directorate of the KGB normally specializing in running espionage.

-A British Security Service assessment of Prime's Soviet espionage career would describe the Third Directorate's handling as "incompetent and inept; had it been run more effectively, the damage done by Prime (which was anyway very considerable) would have been even worse".
-Prime subsequently met his handlers abroad in Vienna (1969), Ireland, (1970), Rome (1970) and Cyprus (1972).
+A British Security Service assessment of Prime's Soviet espionage career would describe the Third Directorate's handling as "incompetent and inept; had it been run more effectively, the damage done by Prime (which was anyway very considerable) would have been even worse."
+Prime subsequently met his handlers abroad in Vienna (1969), Ireland (1970), Rome (1970) and Cyprus (1972).